ilay007/Binance-View/README.md

 3) - esasy to write your own robot for trading on the Binance
 4) - to check your trading robot on historical data for some coin

-     Start or how to start
+       Start

 For using this project you need to have Binance credential data: ApiKey, SecretKey.
-Create keys.txt and write there: ApiKey;SecretKey.
+Create keys.txt file and write there: ApiKey;SecretKey.
 Find in BinanceIncomeViewer file Settings.settings and find there settings with name PathToFileWithKeys and write there path to file keys.txt.

 ![TradingInfo](https://github.com/ilay007/Binance-View/assets/44927371/9fd7a273-2787-46c4-839e-67ebdaf08cda)